Singing in Paradise : Joanna Weinberg – 1 – 8 June, 2024

 Book before December 1, 2023 – and receive a $250 discount.

 Singing in a group is a glorious experience – vibrant, fun, uplifting.
 Joanna’s choirs are well known for their joyful dynamism.
 She plans to bring a group to Fiji to learn and sing together, and to share their songs with a couple of Fijian villages.

-The plan for the week is to learn a repertoire of songs around a theme of songs of the sea, and then perform a concert for the local community at the end.
+During the week we’ll learn some Fijian somgs, and then perform a concert for the local community at the end.
 In between, Joanna will take the group to visit a couple of nearby villages to hear their choirs, and to sing with them for the sheer joy of it.
 Fijian singing is renowned for its fabulous four part harmonies, and the villages welcome visitors warmly.

 When we’re not singing, there will be time for local excursions – snorkeling the amazing reefs, visiting waterfalls, exploring the nearby town of Savusavu, and relaxing by the pool.

 Join us for a marvelous week of song, fellowship and new experiences.

 Style: Choral singing

 Programme: Daily morning workshops; afternoon excursions and free time.